rxaviers/async-pool/README.md

 #### iteratorFn

-Iterator function that takes two arguments (array item and the array itself).
+Iterator function that takes two arguments (array item, array index and the array itself).
 The iterator function should either return a promise or be an async function.

 ## License